Gun show loophole: Other studies and opinions

 In 2013, the NRA said that a universal background check system for gun buyers is both impracticable and unnecessary, but an effective instant check system that includes records of persons adjudicated mentally ill would prevent potentially dangerous people from getting their hands on firearms.
 The group argues that only 10 percent of firearms are purchased via private sellers.
 They also dispute the idea that the current law amounts to a gun-show loophole, pointing out that many of the people selling at gun shows are federally licensed dealers.
-The group has stated in the past that: gun control supporters' objectives are to reduce gun sales and register guns, and that there is no "loophole," but legal commerce under the status quo (like book fairs or car shows).
+The group has stated in the past that: gun control supporters' objectives are to reduce gun sales and register guns, and that there is no "loophole", but legal commerce under the status quo (like book fairs or car shows).

+According to a 1994 survey called the National Survey on the Private Ownership of Firearms (NSPOF), it was estimated that 60% of firearms obtained by private parties were from retail dealers, with the remaining 40% being from other private parties.
+Based on 2015 data, Philip J. Cook, who was the lead researcher for the prior NSPOF survey, produced an updated estimate of 22% for the percentage of gun transfers processed as private sales.

 In 2016, a study published in The Lancet reported that state laws only requiring background checks or permits for gun sales at gun shows were associated with higher rates of gun-related deaths.
 The same study also found that state laws that required background checks for all gun sales were strongly associated with lower rates of gun-related deaths.
 Also that year Gabriel J. Chin, professor at UC Davis School of Law, stated that since there are no clear stipulations for the number of firearms sold before someone is required to be federally licensed and that since gun shows are usually held on weekends, "there is room for someone to claim 'this is a hobby or part of my collection' when it is also a substantial business."

-Closing the gun show loophole through universal background checks enjoys high levels of public support.

-In 2016, PolitiFact published an article in which several experts stated that the phrase "gun show loophole" isn't the most accurate way to describe the law.
+Establishing universal background checks enjoys high levels of public support, with about 85% of the public or more in favor of the requirement (including about 77% of gun owners).
+Universal background checks were also given the highest rating of effectiveness among 29 possible gun control measures for reducing firearm homicides in a survey of 32 academic experts on gun policy reported by The New York Times in January 2017.

+A position paper submitted to the Annals of Internal Medicine from the American College of Physicians in 2018 stated, "The Gun show loophole should be closed to ensure that prohibited purchasers, such as felons, persons who have been involuntarily committed for mental illness or are otherwise 'adjudicated mentally defective', and others who are prohibited from owning firearms, cannot make purchases."